 Development of business applications is transforming from programming to integration of software components using application development environments.
 Students learn the fundamentals of computer programming and applications development through a set of programming exercises that focus on visual development environments and component integration.
 These exercises expand into a project where students apply concepts of typical development and project methodologies to complete a comprehensive programming assignment.

 This course gives students both a conceptual and hands-on understanding of the launching of web businesses.
 Students will study the full process of web business creation, including domain name registration, frameworks for application creation, hosting of web applications and search engine optimization.
 Students will apply their knowledge by designing and building a business website that can actually make money.

 Object-oriented Business Programming

-Object-oriented Programming (OOP) will prepare students to plan and implement systems using the OO approach.
-This course will build on earlier programming classes, and will emphasize the programming practices of polymorphism, inheritance and data hiding.
+Object-oriented Programming (OOP) will prepare students to plan and implement systems using the object-oriented approach.
+This course will build on earlier programming classes, and will emphasize the programming practices of polymorphism, inheritance, and data hiding.

 Database Systems Development

 This course builds upon the basic concepts from Database Management Systems.
 Students work in a real-world business database development environment and gain hands-on experience in advanced database querying language, such as Oracle PL/SQL.
 Students learn to analyze business processes and, using tools such as Oracle, develop fully functioning database prototype systems to support them.